With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 5. Nosebleeds (epistaxis).

-6. Bleeding into the biliary tract (hemobilia).
+6. Bleeding into the bile ducts (hemobilia).

-Latent (occult) bleeding determined only by special research methods.
+Hidden (occult) bleeding determined only by special research methods.

-III...
+III.
 Internal bleeding occurs inside the body:

 In body cavities that do not normally communicate with the external environment,

-In tissue, organs.
+In tissues, organs.

-Internal bleeding may cause bleeding in the body cavity, not communicating (normally) with the external environment: cranial cavity, joint cavity (hemarthrosis), pleural cavity (hemothorax), abdominal cavity (hemoperitoneum), into the pericardial cavity (hemopericardium), as well as blood can flow from the vessels in tissue, in the form of a hematoma(formed as a result of tissue separation, with the formation of a cavity in them filled with liquid or coagulated blood), or ashemorrhages with tissue saturation with blood (the occurrence of petechiae, ecchymosis).
-With interstitial bleeding (hemorrhage), blood flowing from the vessels can soak the tissues surrounding the damaged vessel.
-Hemorrhages in the integument of the body (skin, mucous membranes), with their soaking with blood (which leads to the formation of petechiae and ecchymosis), are also a type of internal bleeding.
-Distinguish petechiae - punctate hemorrhages; ecchymosis (bruising, bruising) - larger than petechiae, hemorrhages in these tissues.
-Petechiae- punctate, small spotted hemorrhages in the skin, as well as in mucous or serous membranes, the size of which, on average, from a pinhead to a pea.
-Ecchymosis(ancient Greek κχύμωσις- “outpouring” from κ- “from-” and χέω- “pour”) - more extensive hemorrhages in the skin or mucous membrane, the diameter of which usually exceeds 2 cm.
-Ecchymosis is also called a bruise (in everyday life), bruising (in medicine) - an area of superficial tissue (skin, mucous membrane) saturated with blood flowing out of a damaged vessel (damaged vessels).
+Internal bleeding may cause bleeding in body cavities that do not (normally) communicate with the external environment: cranial cavity, joint cavity (hemarthrosis), pleural cavity (hemothorax), abdominal cavity (hemoperitoneum), into the pericardial cavity (hemopericardium), and blood can also pour out from the vessels in the tissue, in the form of a hematoma(formed as a result of tissue separation, with the formation of a cavity filled with liquid or coagulated blood), or ashemorrhages with tissue soaking in blood (the appearance of petechiae, ecchymoses).
+With interstitial bleeding (hemorrhage), blood flowing from the vessels can saturate the tissues surrounding the damaged vessel.
+Hemorrhages into the integument of the body (skin, mucous membranes), with their soaking in blood (which leads to the formation of petechiae and ecchymoses), are also a type of internal bleeding.
+There are petechiae - pinpoint hemorrhages; ecchymosis (bruising, bruising) - hemorrhages into these tissues larger than petechiae.
+Petechiae- pinpoint, small spotty hemorrhages in the skin, as well as in the mucous or serous membranes, the size of which, on average, is from the head of a pin to the size of a pea.
+Ecchymoses(ancient Greek ἐκχύμωσις - “outpouring” from ἐκ- “from-” and χέω- “pour”) - more extensive hemorrhages into the skin or mucous membrane, the diameter of which usually exceeds 2 cm.
+Ecchymosis is also called a bruise (in everyday life), hemorrhage (in medicine) - a section of surface tissue (skin, mucous membrane) soaked in blood flowing from a damaged vessel (damaged vessels).

 Small hematomas may resolve over time.

-Learn more about internal bleeding.
+Read more about internal bleeding.

 b) hemorrhage with accumulation of blood in the pleural cavity– hemothorax;

-v) hemorrhage with accumulation of blood in the pericardial cavity- hemopericardium.
+V) hemorrhage with accumulation of blood in the pericardial cavity– hemopericardium.

 G) hemorrhage with accumulation of blood in the joint cavity - hemarthrosis.